Q-Match: Iterative Shape Matching via Quantum Annealing: Related Work

 The point-wise correspondence search between two shapes can be formulated as a linear (LAP) or quadratic assignment problem (QAP) over the space of permutations, with the matching costs computed relying on feature descriptors \cite{sun09hks, Aubry2011, Salti2014}.
 The solution space of both problems is exponential in the number of points.
 For LAP, there exists a fast auction algorithm with polynomial runtime \cite{bertsekas98vt}.
 Per construction, LAP formulations for matching are sensitive to surface noise and do not explicitly consider spatial point relations, which often leads to local minima (and, consequently, inaccurate solutions).
 QAPs \cite{koopmans57qap, lawler1963qap} add quadratic costs for matching point pairs and regard point neighborhoods; the solutions are spatially smoother.
 The downside is their $\mathcal{NP}$-hardness, which makes finding global optima for large inputs unfeasible.
 Multiple policies to solve QAPs efficiently have been proposed in the literature, such as branch-and-bound \cite{Roucairol1987, Hahn1998}, spectral analysis \cite{leordeanu05spectral}, alternating direction method of multipliers \cite{lehuu2017adgm}, entropic regularization of the energy landscape \cite{Solomon2016} and simulated annealing \cite{holzschuh20simanneal}.
 Convex relaxations are among the most thoroughly investigated policies for QAPs \cite{Zhao1997, Anstreicher2001, Povh2009, Fogel2013, Kezurer2015, Bernard2018}.
 These methods either have prohibitive worst-case runtime complexity (branch-and-bound), rely on heuristic algorithmic choices (\textit{e.g.,} entropic regularization and simulated annealing), or do not guarantee global optima.
-In contrast, we address QAPs with a new AQCing paradigm to find globally optimal solutions with a high probability.
-We experimentally show that Q-Match can accurately solve large problems which were, to date, only addressed by methods on classical machines.
+In contrast, we address QAPs with a new AQCing metaheuristic to find high quality solutions with a high probability.

 Holzschuh \textit{et al.}~\cite{holzschuh20simanneal} proposed a non-quantum algorithm closely related to ours.
 It can be seen a special case of our setup that only applies one $2$-cycle per iteration.
 This means a considerably smaller step size compared to Q-Match and, hence, more iterations until convergence and higher sensitivity to local optima.
 Several heuristics to gain robustness and speed are further used in \cite{holzschuh20simanneal}.
 First, the algorithm is based on simulated annealing and accepts worse states with a certain probability to step over local optima.
 In contrast, our Q-Match explores larger solution spaces simultaneously and converges in fewer iterations.
 Second, their hierarchical optimization scheme adds new matches based on geodesic embeddings whereas we can refine any given initialization.